jgraichen/acfs/README.md

 5. Commit your changes (`git commit -am 'Add some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request

+## License

+MIT License

+Copyright (c) 2013 Jan Graichen.
+MIT license, see LICENSE for more details.